Geocoding Documentation

 Search

-Return an address based on the full-text string 'text,' where each result includes a representative point for the address and references to related parcels, structures, or assessment.
+Return an address based on the full-text string 'text,' where each result includes a representative point for the address and references to related parcels, structures, or assessments.
 If there is no exact match, this will return the best possible match.

 GET /addresses/search